Name of the initiative? Séronais Central Kitchen

 “Parents wanted their children to eat healthy, more organic meals.”

-CIVAM Bio 09 (my organisation) supported the parents to construct a group with all the actors of the food: the farmers, the teachers, the children, the chef and the mayor.
+CIVAM Bio 09 (my organisation), a part of Bio Occitaine, supported the parents to construct a group with all the actors of the food: the farmers, the teachers, the children, the chef and the mayor.
 They started by visiting an example of a school canteen in another region where a green catering project had already been done – parents, teachers, chef, elected members and farmers all went to learn what was possible.

 After this the initial group defined their objectives (maximum of organic food, especially from the region), then conducted a diagnostic on what was available and what could be done to improve things, for example they found out what the local farmers could produce, and how the menu might be changed.
 They organised a group of farmers who could supply different organic meat for the school on different days of the month.
 One might supply the school with beef, another lamb, another pork.
 This meant the municipality would adapt the school menu to introduce a particular meat to fit with that particular farmer’s slaughtering schedule.
 The supply is regular and traceable, and the farmers can rely on a regular order.
 The farmers also adapt to fit around each other.
 The animal farmers formed an association ‘La Source’ to sell the meat in this way and this association now provides other canteens in the region.

 Working together with all the different actors right from the beginning was key for collaboration.
 We needed them all to be at the table.

 “If the first organic item a farm could produce for us was carrots, we’d start with carrots.“

 The project was made step by step.
 If the first organic item a farm could produce for us was carrots, we’d start with carrots.
 The following year we might add the meat – we didn’t start with that.
 Doing it step by step was more structured for the farmers and allowed the project to be sustainable.

 “the topic was not to reduce the price for the canteen but to equilibrate the cost for both parties.”